-Hemorrhoids are swollen, irritated veins around the anus or rectum that can last for varying lengths of time.
-In some people, hemorrhoids clear up on their own after a few days.
+In some people, hemorrhoids clear up after a few days.
 In other cases, they can become a regular occurrence.

 Some people may need medication or medical procedures to minimize their symptoms and shrink the hemorrhoids.

-Hemorrhoids can cause pain and make simple activities, such as sitting or walking, uncomfortable or challenging.
+They can cause pain and make simple activities, such as sitting or walking uncomfortable or challenging.

 There is no set duration for hemorrhoids.
 Small hemorrhoids may clear up without any treatment within a few days.

-Large, external hemorrhoids may take longer to heal and can cause significant pain and discomfort.
+Large external hemorrhoids may take longer to heal and cause significant pain and discomfort.
 If hemorrhoids have not resolved within a few days, it is best to see a doctor for treatment.

 - not getting enough fiber